Snowblind019/AWS-Security-Specialty-The-Long-Road/README.md

 I'm a hands-on learner, so I'm having Claude generate scenario-based challenges for me to code based on what I've learned.
 I write the code and get it graded by Claude.
 When something doesn't make sense, I ask for explanations and do more practice in that area until it sticks.
 This approach helps me retain information much better than just learning theory.

 I had Claude generate scenarios around networking topics since those are what I work with daily and am most familiar with.
 I've added them to this repo.
 I'll continue doing this for all future challenges.

 ---

+## Update – January 6th, 2025

+As of now I've completed three hands-on boto3 projects: an automated backup system, a security group auditor, and database-backed web infrastructure with EC2, RDS, and VPC.

+I'll be honest, I was making this harder on myself than it needed to be.
+While learning these services, I was trying to memorize all the syntax alongside understanding the why behind every line, and it was genuinely tiring me out.
+Recently I was made aware that memorizing everything upfront isn't a reasonable goal to put on myself as the syntax will start sticking naturally the more I use it day to day.
+What I actually needed was to understand how the commands work and what they do, and get comfortable using documentation and searching to figure out how to build what I need.

+Once that clicked, I changed my approach.
+I worked through guided walkthroughs for S3, EC2, RDS, and VPC, typing everything out myself and asking questions on anything I didn't understand until it made sense.
+After that, I went through three mini-projects to see what it looks like when you tie multiple services together in one script.
+The first project combined S3 and EC2, the second brought in EC2, RDS, and VPC, and the third tied all four together.
+I learned so much more this way than I ever did trying to memorize syntax, and I wasn't getting burned out by it.

+Now that I have a deeper understanding of how these services work together, I'm moving on to Lambda and automation to automate things like S3 lifecycle events, RDS maintenance tasks, and VPC monitoring.
+Eventually I want to explore SNS, SQS, and other event-driven services.

+This work is also helping with the Security Specialty exam.
+Both times I've attempted it, there were boto3 related questions I struggled with.
+Learning all of this is really filling in those gaps, and continuing to build my knowledge will only make that foundation stronger.

+I'm genuinely enjoying this journey now.
+This feels like progress on its own.

+---